uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 ### GPG keys management

 Uyuni ships the SUSE and OpenSUSE keys in the package `uyuni-build-keys`.
-The keys for Ubuntu and Debian should be shipped in this package.
+The keys for Ubuntu and Debian should be shipped in this package too.

-Any additional keys that need to be used (e.g. for Ubuntu derivatives distros or for custom repos) should be imported in the same keyring using for checking RPM repos, i.e. `/var/lib/spacewalk/gpgdir/pubring.gpg` (`GPG_DIR`)
+Any additional keys that need to be used (e.g. for Ubuntu derivatives distros or for custom repos) must be created manually using the existing UI (`Systems -> Autoinstallation -> GPG and SSL keys`)

-### Key import via the UI
+### GPG Key usage in the UI

-The UI for creating/updating a repository (`Software -> Manage -> Repositories`) will be extended with two additional fields:
+The UI for creating/updating a repository (`Software -> Manage -> Repositories`) must be extended with one additional field:
-- GPG key URL / Keyserver
+- GPG key

-- GPG key ID
+This field must be visible only if the selected repository type is `deb` and the checkbox `Has Signed Metadata` is checked.
+For `deb` repositories the `Has Signed Metadata` checkbox must be enabled by default.

-These fields should be enabled only if checkbox `Has Signed Metadata` is checked.
-If present these fields will be saved into `rhnContentSourceGPG`.
+The field must be shown as a selector.
+The values used to populate the selector come from the existing table `rhnCryptoKey`.
+Only keys for current organization must be shown.

-When saving the repository the user will be asked to confirm the import of the GPG key.
-The confirmation is only needed if `Has Signed Metadata` is checked and if the key doesn't already exist in the `$GPG_DIR` keyring.
+An additional option `Default keys` must shown in the selector as default.
+If this option is selected, the validation will be done using the GPG keys from package `uyuni-build-keys`.

-The key should be imported into `$GPG_DIR`.
+When saving the repository data, in case there was a GPG key selected other then `Default keys` the assignment will be saved into the new table `rhnContentSourceGpg`.

-### Key import via the API
+### Key usage in the API

-The API method `channel.software.create_repo()` should be extended with two optional arguments to allow specifying the `GPG key URL / Keyserver` and `GPG key ID`.
+The API method `channel.software.create_repo()` must be extended with one optional arguments to allow specifying the `GPG key ID`.

-An error should be thrown if importing the GPG keys is not successful.
+An error should be thrown if the the GPG key does not exist.

 ### Key import via `spacewalk-repo-sync`

-`spacewalk-repo-sync` must be extended to be able to import the GPG keys configured in `rhnContentSourceGPG`.
+`spacewalk-repo-sync` must be extended to be able to import the GPG keys configured in `rhnContentSourceGpg`.
 Similarly to Yum repos, the user should be asked for confirmation when importing the keys.

 ### Metadata and signature lookup